 One can also suffer a brain injury as a result from whiplash as well.
 The rapid acceleration/deceleration forces sustained to the skull in a rear end car accident can cause the brain to impact the opposite side of the skull.

-Axonal tears often go unrecognized by emergency responders, doctors, and personal injury attorneys since they can also occur in a low impact accident where there is no impact of the head or loss of consciousness.
+Diffuse axonal injuries often go unrecognized by emergency responders, doctors, and personal injury attorneys since they can also occur in a low impact accident where there is no impact of the head or loss of consciousness.
 This is one of the worst brain injuries that can be suffered, and insurance companies will try dismissing it and labeling the accident in which it happened as a “minor impact accident.”
 This is certainly not the case, and it is very important to be examined by a doctor who is well-versed in the area of TBIs and all of the science that goes behind it.

 As a traumatic brain injury lawyer, I have personally heard these myths, either from clients or from other brain injury lawyers.
 Let’s go over some of the more common myths:

 Myth: You Must Lose Consciousness or Strike Your Head

 The human brain has the consistency of jello.
 In a car accident, the brain can move rapidly though the course of a rigid skull lined with numerous bony protrusions.
 The brain can bounce off the skull and hit the opposite end of the skull resulting in a coup-countrecoup injury.

 This myth is also disproven in instances akin to a whiplash mechanism of injury wherein the head jerks forward and the movement suddenly ceases.
 Whiplash has been shown in certain cases to cause a disruption in the nerve cells of the brain, responsible for sending messages.